John Lennon: May Pang

 ABKCO Industries was formed in 1968 by Allen Klein as an umbrella company to ABKCO Records.
 Klein hired May Pang as a receptionist in 1969.
 Through involvement in a project with ABKCO, Lennon and Ono met her the following year.
 She became their personal assistant.
 In 1973, after she had been working with the couple for three years, Ono confided that she and Lennon were becoming estranged.
 She went on to suggest that Pang should begin a physical relationship with Lennon, telling her, "He likes you a lot."
 Astounded by Ono's proposition, Pang nevertheless agreed to become Lennon's companion.
 The pair soon left for Los Angeles, beginning an 18-month period he later called his "lost weekend".
 In Los Angeles, Pang encouraged Lennon to develop regular contact with Julian, whom he had not seen for two years.
 He also rekindled friendships with Starr, McCartney, Beatles roadie Mal Evans, and Harry Nilsson.

 In June, Lennon and Pang returned to Manhattan in their newly rented penthouse apartment where they prepared a spare room for Julian when he visited them.
 Lennon, who had been inhibited by Ono in this regard, began to reestablish contact with other relatives and friends.
 By December, he and Pang were considering a house purchase, and he refused to accept Ono's telephone calls.
-In January 1975, he agreed to meet Ono, who claimed to have found a cure for smoking.
+In February 1975, he agreed to meet Ono, who claimed to have found a cure for smoking.
 After the meeting, he failed to return home or call Pang.
 When Pang telephoned the next day, Ono told her that Lennon was unavailable because he was exhausted after a hypnotherapy session.
 Two days later, Lennon reappeared at a joint dental appointment; he was stupefied and confused to such an extent that Pang believed he had been brainwashed.
 Lennon told Pang that his separation from Ono was now over, although Ono would allow him to continue seeing her as his mistress.

 Sean Lennon

+Sean Ono Lennon was born on 9 October 1975, his father's 35th birthday.
 Ono had previously suffered three miscarriages in her attempt to have a child with Lennon.
-When Ono and Lennon were reunited, she became pregnant again.
+After Ono and Lennon were reunited, she became pregnant again.
 She initially said that she wanted to have an abortion but changed her mind and agreed to allow the pregnancy to continue on the condition that Lennon adopt the role of househusband, which he agreed to do.

 Following Sean's birth, Lennon's subsequent hiatus from the music industry would span five years.
 He had a photographer take pictures of Sean every day of his first year and created numerous drawings for him, which were posthumously published as Real Love: The Drawings for Sean.
 Lennon later proudly declared, "He didn't come out of my belly but, by God, I made his bones, because I've attended to every meal, and to how he sleeps, and to the fact that he swims like a fish."